ruomeiw/Portfolio/final_project_part3.md

 Working on this project made me realize how crucial it is to keep the audience in mind when developing a data story.
 To be truly effective, the story must be tailored to the audience's interests and requirements and not just simply deliver the data and findings.
 I was able to better understand my audience and develop a story that resonated with them through conducting interviews.

-Now I am proud to present my final Shorthand presentation!
+You can take a look my Shorthand presentation here or access it through this [link](https://carnegiemellon.shorthandstories.com/ultra-processed-food-final-version/index.html).

 <script src="https://carnegiemellon.shorthandstories.com/ultra-processed-food-final-version/embed.js"></script>